 Benefit Description You pay Covered medications and supplies (The Your Choice Formulary Applies) (cont.)
-High Option Standard Option Your Choice Formulary Applies) (cont.)
-Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuris (PKU) branched-chain ketonuris, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit Nonprescription medications, except those listed on the Your Choice Formulary Medications prescribed for foreign travel Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat All charges All charges tobacco dependence are covered under the Tobacco cessation benefit.
-(See page [45) Preventive medications High Option Standard Option Medications to promote better health as recommended by ACA.
-The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age • Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 0-1year • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a health care professional and filled by a network pharmacy.
+Standard Option If there is no generic equivalent available, you will still have to pay the brand name copayments Deductible and Copayments are waived for tobacco cessation drugs Contraceptive drugs and devices Generic versions of contraceptives are available with no copayment or deductible Preferred and non-preferred brand name drugs will follow the plan payment level listed in the above section Not covered: All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Fertility drugs • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies • Vitamins, nutrients, and food supplements not listed as a covered benefit even if a physician prescribes or administers them are not covered except medically necessary formulas that are equivalent to a prescription drug for the treatment of phenylketonuria (PKU) branched-chain ketonuria, galactosemia, and homocystinuria as administered under the direction of a physician or listed as a covered benefit • Nonprescription medications, except those listed on the Your Choice Formulary • Medications prescribed for foreign travel Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation benefit.
+(See page 42) Preventive medications Standard Option Medications to promote better health as recommended by ACA.
+Nothing (No deductible) The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 0-1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older

+Benefit Description You pay Preventive medications (cont.)
+Standard Option • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Nothing (No deductible) Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost- share when prescribed by a health care professional and filled by a network pharmacy.
 These may include some over the counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
-For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/ Nothing (No deductible) Nothing (No deductible)
+For current recommendations go to www. uspreventiveservicestaskforce.org/BrowseRec/Index/ browse-recommendations Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.